samanthamoss87/Project-1/README.md

 ## Icons
  - [Link to icons8](https://icons8.com/)
         - This is where I downloaded my Favicon Icon
-        - This is also where i got my logos in my flex-boxes on my main page.
+        - This is also where I got my logos in my flexboxes on my main page.

 # Features
 ## General features